MarkoSokser/Inform7-Jigsaw-game/story.md

 There is no mercy.
 No escape.

 The saw rips through muscle, bone, and sinew.";
-			play the sound of BodyFall;
 				say "

 Your body goes limp as the blades consume you.

 This is the end.";
-			end the story;
+				play the sound of Screaming;
+				play the sound of GameOver;
+				now Death-countdown is 2;
+				now Death-type is "observation";
 			otherwise:
 				say "

 [if Player-hands-trapped is 2]Both blades cut through your wrists simultaneously.
 You fall, hitting the ground hard.